-Section 10 is the conclusions section which sums up this deliverable's outcomes.
+Section 9 outlines the conclusions of Task 6.4 and sums up this deliverable's outcomes.

-4 Collaborative Manufacturing Services Ontology in COMPOSITION Overall Architecture
+4. Collaborative Manufacturing Services Ontology in COMPOSITION Overall Architecture

 This section describes the position of Collaborative Manufacturing Services Ontology and the position of the Ontology API in COMPOSITION project.
 The main interactions of the previous two components with the rest of the project's components are described too.
-Also we present a short description of the Marketplace in order to be clearer the Ontology's location and usage.
+Also we present a short description of the Marketplace in order to be clearer about the Ontology's location and usage.